fluidgravityaccelerations/projectionCodes/README.md

 ## Laser Beam Fraunhofer Shaper based on an Iterative Projection Algorithm - GPU Execution (`laserBeamShapingCuPy.ipynb`)

 Same as `laserBeamShaping.ipynb`, but now the execution in on GPU and is performed using the CuPy library.

+## Laser Beam Fraunhofer Shaper based on a Generalized Projection Algorithm - CPU Execution (`laserBeamShapingGeneralized.ipynb`)

+Generalized projection algorithm to shape the far-field intensity of a laser into a specified profile.
+CPU execution.
+The algorithm uses:

+- **Far-field masks**: upper & lower amplitude bounds defining the desired main lobe and sidelobe levels in dB.
+- **Optimization algorithm**: to determine the aperture field from the constrained far-field.